notbeer/Minecraft-Gametest-Command-Handler/README.md

 ## Getting Started

 First of all, create a new file in the commands folder, import the command handler class and builders and use the example command to guide you!
-Be sure add import the command in the import file which is in the commands folder!
+Be sure add the command in the import file which is in the commands folder!

 ### Example